-If you are going to Florida soon, you have to go to the Florida keys.
+If you are going to Florida soon, you must visit the Florida keys.
 This string of tropical islands located at the most southern end of the continental USA is a true paradise.

 Over 1,700 islands make up the Florida keys.
-However, they are divided into 5 regions: Key Largo, Islamorada, Marathon, Big Pine and the Lower Keys, and Key West.
+However, they are divided into 6 regions: Key Largo, Islamorada, Marathon, Big Pine, Key West and Dry Tortugas.

 The Florida keys are, without a shadow of a doubt, one of the most beautiful places in North America.